rt96-hub/Project1-ChatGenius/backend/api_docs.md

 POST /channels/{channel_id}/messages/{parent_id}/reply
 ```

 Creates a reply to a message.
-If the parent message already has a reply, the new message will be attached to the last message in the reply chain.
+If the parent message already has a reply, the new message will be automatically attached to the last message in the reply chain.

-**Path Parameters:**
-- `channel_id`: ID of the channel containing the parent message
-- `parent_id`: ID of the message to reply to
+**Implementation Details:**
+- Function: `create_message_reply_endpoint` in main.py
+- CRUD: `create_reply` in crud.py
+- Models: Message model with parent/child relationships
+- Schemas: MessageReplyCreate, Message

 **Request Body:**
 ```json